ullibniss/INNO-DevOps-and-Security/D&S_Lab1_Fedorov_Alexey.md

 ### a.
 List open ports in host machine.

-I used `ss` command to list ports
+I used the `ss` command to list ports.

 ![image](https://github.com/user-attachments/assets/60222256-da51-4d22-b315-c4abb3079b98)

-Port is present on host machine.
+The port is present on the host machine.

 ### b.
 List open ports inside the running container.

-To list ports inside container, I need to install `netstat` or `ss` inside container.
+To list ports inside the container, I need to install `netstat` or `ss` inside container.
 Lets do it.

-I attached to container shell using exec with interactive mode.
+I attached to the container shell using `exec` with interactive mode.

 ![image](https://github.com/user-attachments/assets/f1b6886a-07a7-4722-b888-583b4470faf9)